Effilab/bing_ads_ruby_sdk/README.md

 ```

 Otherwise you can [use existing account IDs as explained here](https://learn.microsoft.com/en-us/advertising/guides/get-started?view=bingads-13#get-ids),
-or use the `customer_management` endpoint as explained below.
+or use the `customer_management` endpoint as explained above.

 Once you have your MS Advertising customer and account ids:
 ```ruby